SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointment/GetTask.md

 # String GetTask()

-Task comprises the different types of activities, like “Phone call”, “Meeting” and so on.
+Task comprises the different types of activities, like "Phone call", "Meeting" and so on.

 **Returns:** String